Rahat-bin-abdullah-omi/Rahat-bin-abdullah-omi/README.md

 - 👋 Hi, I’m Mohd.Rahat Bin Abdullah Omi
 - 👀 I’m interested in web development
-- 🌱 I’m currently learning Computer Science and Engineering
+- 🌱 I’m currently graduated in Computer Science and Engineering
 - 💞️ I’m looking to collaborate on other content github
 - 📫 How to reach me Email: rahatomi123@gmail.com